sivakumargsk/react-cljs/README.md

 # react-bootstrap-branch

-In this branch i converting to react-components into reagent-component using this function --> (reagent.core/adapt-react-class)
+In this branch i converting react-components into reagent-component using this function --> (reagent.core/adapt-react-class)

 # References
 1. React-components link is [here] (https://react-bootstrap.github.io/components.html)